michealengland/micheal-dev/content/blog/Writing Better Pull Requests.md

 - Small commits make the history easy to alter with `rebase` or `cherry-picking`
 - Detailed commit descriptions serve as resource for explaining code complex choice in the PR as well as commit history

-_To further aid in writing good commits, I often utilize a full commits over commit messages ex: `git commit -m "message"` _
+_I recommend writing full commits using `git commit` instead of the message inline `git commit -m "message"`.
+To make this easier, you can [write your commit message using your code editor of choice](https://salferrarello.com/git-commit-message-editor/) and use [git preview changes in commit message](https://salferrarello.com/git-preview-changes-in-commit-message/).
+These two features combined will make aid greatly in writing clean and focused commits!._

 ### Make sure your PR is focused
 The smaller a PR is, the easier it will be for a reviewer to stay focused.
 Consider the amount of thought needed for 1 line change PR and a 50+ file PR.
 Which one are you more likely to review immediately?
 Which one are you less likely overlook an unwanted code change or bug?
 Keeping a PR streamlined only to specific goals is an art form which will play a huge role in getting reviewers onboarded.
 If there are features that can be broken out into smaller PRs, the time in saved reviewing can be worth it.